ocaml-obuild/obuild/README.md

 Design
 ------

-The design is completely based on the building part of cabal-install.
 The goal is to make a very simple build system for users and developers of OCaml library and programs.